 - To start your installation, boot with your chosen installation medium.
 You should be greeted with the Kali Linux boot menu.
 Choose a Graphical or a Text-Mode install.
-In this example, we chose a GUI install.
+In this example, we chose a graphical install.

 2. Select your preferred language and then your country location.
 You’ll also be prompted to configure your keyboard with the appropriate keymap.

 3. The installer will copy the image to your hard disk, probe your network interfaces, and then prompt you to enter a hostname for your system.
 In the example below, we’ve entered “kali” as the hostname.

 4. Create the user account.